hyperledger-archives/indy-sdk/doc/migration-guide.md

 </table>

 ### Agent API mapping
-The Agent API was completely deleted from Libindy but its functionality in simplified form was saved as part of Crypto API.
+The Agent API was completely deleted from Libindy but its functionality can be achieved by using Crypto API.

 <table>
   <th>v1.3.0 - Agent API</th>